 Rijnhavenbrug

-The Rijnhavenbrug in Rotterdam connects Katendrecht with the Wilhelmina quay.
-The new pedestrian and bicycle bridge, which spans 160 meters across the Rijnhaven, was designed by Quist Wintermans Architects on behalf of the Rotterdam municipality.
+The Rijnhavenbrug in Rotterdam connects Katendrecht with the Wilhelmina Pier.
+This new pedestrian and bicycle bridge, spanning 160 meters across the Rijnhaven, was designed by Quist Wintermans Architects on behalf of the municipality of Rotterdam.

-Its slim shape and color draw inspiration from the cranes of the old port.
-The wooden railings are wide, and the stainless-steel mesh provides visibility and safety.
-The bridge has a movable section that is 27 meters wide.
-Its widest part measures 11 meters.
-On this section, there are urban furnishings and lanterns on the steel deck.
+Its slender shape and color are inspired by the old harbor cranes.
+The wooden railings are wide, and the stainless steel mesh offers both visibility and safety.
+The bridge includes a movable section that is 27 meters wide, with its widest point measuring 11 meters.
+In this section, you’ll find urban furniture and lanterns on the steel deck.

 Rijnhavenbrug Rotterdam